 In 2002 I graduated with a Bachelor of Arts degree in Literature with first-class Honours from the Open University in Milton Keynes, England.
 The degree focused upon English literature as well as foreign literatures in translation.
 This was followed soon after by a Master's degree in Humanities, specialising with distinction in British Cinema History, also awarded by the Open University.
 It was while researching and writing my Master's dissertation on the subject of British film and Cold War geopolitics that I decided to put pen to paper on my first book, which was picked up for publication by Crescent Moon Publishing shortly after I'd graduated in 2006.
 I completed work on a Doctorate in English Studies, on the subject of modern Scottish Literature, at the University of Stirling in 2012.

 I am regularly involved in public speaking events and have delivered guest lectures and presentations about my work at many locations around the United Kingdom.
 Additionally, I have collaborated on editorial projects as well as contributing chapters and articles on a variety of subjects which have ranged from video games and vintage computing to music and popular television.
 More details of my output can be found in the site's bibliography section.
-I've also spoken about my research in interviews and on BBC Radio Scotland.
+I've also spoken about my research in interviews and on BBC Radio Scotland, and often take part in public Q&A sessions and informational events about literature and publishing.

 On the rare occasions that I'm not in front of a keyboard, I enjoy listening to all kinds of music, retro videogames, classic pinball, stand-up comedy, live theatre, and spending time with my friends and family.